 With the plan for Siouxland’s OPTIPLEX 3015 DDL to be the champion of thin gauge material, Mazak’s direct diode laser technology has also advanced Siouxland’s thick plate processing.
 The OPTIPLEX 3015 DDL now gets a healthy diet with a full range of parts processing.
 “We’re able to cut thicker material,” says Toby Boogerd, chief technical officer for Siouxland.
 “Processing 1 in. thick grade 50 steel used to be challenging but the OPTIPLEX DDL eats it right up.”

 Siouxland knew that the DDL had better edge quality than a fiber laser but they have discovered that they are saving 30 percent in total process time in thick plate due to the Mazak torch’s advanced piercing technology alone.

 “You can tweak the machine and push it to see how fast it will cut and still maintain quality,” says Boogerd.
 “Operators find the feed rates amazing.
 Prior to automation we were getting eight more hours of cutting time per day.
 With Mazak’s LASER FLEX that number has jumped to 20 additional hours of cutting time a day.
 Our throughput has realistically doubled with processing time cut in half.”
 Siouxland Fabricating cuts approximately 1500 tons of sheet and plate a month.

 Like most companies, Siouxland grapples with short lead times.
 The OPTIPLEX DDL with LASER FLEX automation gives Siouxland the flexibility it needs to adjust to fluctuating market conditions.
 Siouxland is moving full-speed ahead on automation and sees additional OPTIPLEX DDL laser and robots in its future.

-Full article published in the September issue of FFJournal.
+Full article written by Lynn Stanley and published in the September issue of FFJournal.